-Being among the most severe form of high-level waste, spent nuclear fuel has been in the reactor a number of years generating heat and electricity.
-Due to its high temperature and radioactivity, high-level nuclear waste can only be managed when it is cooled and special protection for on-site workers from radiation is required.
+One of the most severe forms of high-level waste, spent nuclear fuel has been in the reactor for a number of years, generating heat and electricity.
+Due to its high temperature and radioactivity, it can only be managed when it is cooled and special radiation protection for on-site workers has been provided.

 Being responsible for 18.7 percent of Russia’s electricity generation, Rosatom is the largest producer of energy in the country and third in worldwide nuclear power generation.
 As an organization which is currently investing in the construction of nuclear power plants in developing countries, Rosatom also plays a key role in the process of nuclear waste management.

-According to their company’s website, the firm is involved in each step of the production and processing of nuclear material “from uranium mining to decommissioning of nuclear facilities and spent nuclear fuel management.”
+According to the company’s website, the firm is involved in each step of the production and processing of nuclear material “from uranium mining to decommissioning of nuclear facilities and spent nuclear fuel management.”

 At present, Rosatom has implemented six construction projects in Russia and 36 abroad, making Russia a pioneer in foreign nuclear development.
 Bangladesh, India and Turkey are some examples of countries in which the company has already invested.
 Egypt is also on their radar with the El Dabaa site for which an agreement has been signed in 2015.